 R.J.
 Potteiger Construction Services, Inc. provides concrete saw cutting and core drilling services to meet the specific needs of our clients.
 We work with which each industrial or commercial client to plan every detail of their project in advance.

 Using innovative core drilling equipment, we can execute each phase of the project with a high level of precision.
-Our core drilling team can drill holes in a various range of diameters.
+Our core drilling team can drill holes in various ranges of diameters.
 There is no drilling task that is too difficult for our team.

-Even if you are familiar with concrete core drilling, but there’s always more to know about the subject.
+Even if you are familiar with concrete core drilling, there’s always more to know about the subject.
 Core drilling offers contractors and home-owners unlimited possibilities for accomplishing their goals.
-Whether your area of expertise involves industrial purposes, or just home improvement, our concrete core drilling can assist your project.
+Whether your area of expertise involves industrial purposes or home improvement, our concrete core drilling can assist you with your project.

 In providing builders with the means to bore holes through concrete, concrete core drilling fulfills a variety of needs.
 If you need to install any utility which runs through concrete, you’ll need a hole.
 To get that opening, you’ll require core drilling services.

-We, at R.J.
+Our experts at R.J.
 Potteiger Construction Services, Inc. specialize in the concrete core drilling service you need.
 Our well-trained and knowledgeable team lives to drill through concrete.
-Whether you’ve employed concrete drilling before, or count yourself among the novices, we stand confidant in our ability to aid your endeavor.
+Whether you’ve employed concrete drilling before, or count yourself among the novices, we stand confident in our ability to aid your endeavor.

 Most people don’t know much about concrete drilling.
 Don’t worry if you’re new to the drilling game, we’ll walk you through the steps.
 In this guide to concrete core drilling, we’ll cover the major areas like:

 After learning about core drilling, you’ll know how to apply this technology to your home or business.
 But for now, let’s start at the beginning.